Office Of The President

 Dr. Linda M. Bleicken

 President Bleicken’s arrival on campus proved auspicious for planning the university’s 75th anniversary in 2010.
-The year brought an opportunity not only to celebrate Armstrong’s history but also to create new campus traditions, including the recognition of notable alumni and the first campus-wide Day of Service to benefit Armstrong’s community non-profits and residents.
+The year brought an opportunity not only to celebrate Armstrong’s history but also to create new campus traditions, including the recognition of notable alumni and the first campus-wide day of service, Treasure Savannah, to benefit Armstrong’s community non-profits and residents.

 During her tenure, President Bleicken has ushered in a new strategic plan that reaffirms the university’s commitment to student success and sets forth five strategic goals for the institution.
 Under her leadership, the university has developed and implemented a new branding campaign that calls attention to Armstrong’s dedication to excellence in academics and its strong ties to our city and coastal region.